koush/docs.scrypted.app/installation.md

 pct restore 10443 scrypted.tar.zst
 ```

-The following will add the udev rules should be used to give Scrypted access to GPU devices:
+The following will add the udev rules should be used to give Scrypted access to GPU and TPU (Coral) devices:

 ```sh
 sh -c "echo 'SUBSYSTEM==\"apex\", MODE=\"0666\"' > /etc/udev/rules.d/65-scrypted.rules"